Amedeo Preziosi: Biography

 In an era when postal cards were still at their beginning and so was the photographic art, Preziosi offered the European tourists and visitors of Istanbul drawings of the city and the surroundings.
 In 1858, he decided to publish the most popular works as lithographs at the Lemercier workshop in Paris.
 The chromolithography album, named Stamboul, Recollections of Eastern Life and re-edited in 1861 as Stamboul, Souvenir d'Orient was drawn on the lithography stone by Preziosi himself.
 He published a second album, Souvenir du Caïre, comprising drawings he made during a trip to Egypt.

-Preziosi married a Greek woman of Istanbul, with whom he had four children: Mathilde, Giulia, Catherine and Roberto, living in Hamalbaşi Sokagi in Pera and later in the quiet village of San Stefano (today Yeşilköy), away from the agitation of the city.
+Preziosi married a Greek woman of Constantinople, with whom he had four children: Mathilde, Giulia, Catherine and Roberto, living in Hamalbaşi Sokağı in Pera and later in the quiet village of San Stefano (today Yeşilköy), away from the agitation of the city.

-Preziosi was proficient in the languages of the region (Greek and Turkish), as well as major European languages (English, French, Italian) and he worked as deputy of the dragoman of the British Embassy as well as the First Dragoman of the Greek legation.
+Preziosi knew Italian - his mother tongue - and for sure French.
+Moreover, he had possibly some knowledge of English and Greek, and may also have acquired some Turkish.
+This was enough to work as deputy of the dragoman of the British Embassy as well as the First Dragoman of the Greek legation.

 His workshop was routinely visited by tourists wishing to return home with a souvenir of Istanbul, and among his guests was, in April 1869, Edward VII of the United Kingdom, then the Prince of Wales, who bought several watercolours from him.
 In 1866, as the new Prince of Romania, Carol I visited Istanbul, he met Preziosi and invited him to Romania to make watercolours of the landscapes and people of the country.

 Preziosi came to Romania in June 1868 and began drawing scenes from Bucharest as well as several others across the country, including a few which depict Prince Carol I. The sketches he draw were later turned into watercolours in his workshop in Istanbul, which he would then sell to the Prince of Romania for prices ranging from 300 to 1200 Francs.
 The following year, between May 30 and July 15, Preziosi spent time again in Romania, his drawings, in pencil, ink and watercolours are found in a sketchbook La Valachie par Preziosi, now found at the Municipal Museum in Bucharest.

 After his return from his last trip to Romania, little is known of Preziosi.
 He continued his art in Istanbul, but as photography became widespread, his watercolours were no longer as profitable, since cheap and unlimited numbers of copies could be made of a particular photograph.

 Preziosi was killed by an accidental gun discharge while hunting.
-He was buried in the Catholic cemetery of Yeşilköy, Istanbul.
+He was buried in the Catholic cemetery of Santo Stefano (today Yeşilköy), Istanbul.